 Where are the Republican Politicians?
 GOP Voters Need to Find Out

 I’ve said it before and I’ll say it again, Republican politicians are cowards.
 When the going gets tough, they back down and don’t fight back.
 They don’t know how to fight the culture war and wouldn’t want to even if they did.
-That’s come up again now; in the republic’s darkest hour in decades, when the brazenness of the cheating and voter fraud is shocking and abhorrent, most Republicans have deserted Trump.
+That’s come up again now; in the republic’s darkest hour in decades, most Republicans have deserted Trump.
 We GOP voters are once again asking, “where are the Republican politicians?”

 Now, to be fair, there are a few that have done a good job and are defending and trying to help Trump.
 Madison Cawthorne, a congressman-elect from North Carolina, was at the MAGA March in D.C., as was Rep. Gomert, a Republican from Texas.
 But no others were there.
 Every voter out there on the streets, supporting Trump and peacefully protesting voter fraud, was wondering the same questions- “Where are the Republican politicians?
 Why aren’t they here?”

 That shouldn’t have been a surprise, even if it is incredibly disappointing.
 Unlike the Democrats, Republicans don’t know how to fight back or stand up for a cause even when it’s inconvenient.

 Hence why W. Bush called himself a “compassionate conservative” and did little to combat illegal immigration, McCain refused to pull out all the stops to fight Obama, and Romney backed down quietly when challenged.
 It’s why Lindsey Graham is a “fighter” when convenient, such as during the Kavanaugh trial, but silent during times like now when doing so is inconvenient.